+Nature of transactions

+2401794 Ontario Inc.

-Nature of transactions The Alyris Group Accounting and management services 2401794 Ontario Inc Facilities DRAX Services Limited Corporate secretarial and filing services
+DRAX Services Limited Corporate secretarial and filing services

 Unless otherwise stated, none of the transactions incorporate special terms and conditions and no guarantees were given or received.
 Outstanding balances are usually settled in cash.